RIGGING, LIFTS, CHAIN, WIRE & TACKLES

 The diagrams give the sequence for the first tuck of an eye splice in common 6 strand rope.
 After completion of the first tuck, continue tucking each strand over one and under two, against the lay, until 3 full tucks and 2 reduced tucks (with each strand halved) have been completed.

 Stress denotes the load put on material, and strain is the molecular disturbance made evident by a change of shape or a fracture of the material due to the stress which has been applied.
 The term Breaking or Ultimate Strength is the load or weight applied to material when testing to destruction.
 Every item used in rigging has a B.S.
 (Breaking Strength), from which a S.W.L.
 (Safe Working Load) may be found by dividing the B.S. by a factor of safety for the function of the gear.
 An alternate termimology for SWL is WLL (Working Load Limit).

-Their relative order of strength is Coir, Sisal,
+order of strength is Coir, Sisal,

 Splicing a rope reduces its strength by at least 10%.
 Knots reduce a rope's strength by at least 50%.
 The ultimate strength of fibre ropes depends much upon the quality of fibre and manufacture.

 The diameter of fibre and steel wire rope is in mm.
 The safety factor of fibre and steel wire rope is 1/6.
 Thus S.W.L. can be taken to be 1/6 of the breaking strength for fibre and wire rope.
 (See the table on the next page).

 Approximate S.W.L.
 Rope = D2 x F kgs.